Target Corporation: Private-label brands

-Website
+Website and app-based purchasing

 Target.com owns and oversees the company's e-commerce initiatives, such as the Target.com domain.
 Founded in early 2000 as target.direct, it was formed by separating the company's existing e-commerce operations from its retailing division and combining it with its Rivertown Trading direct-marketing unit into a stand-alone subsidiary.
 In 2002, target.direct and Amazon.com's subsidiary Amazon Enterprise Solutions created a partnership in which Amazon.com would provide order fulfillment and guest services for Target.com in exchange for fixed and variable fees.
 After the company sold Marshall Field's and Mervyn's in 2004, target.direct became Target.com.
 The domain target.com attracted at least 288 million visitors annually by 2008, according to a Compete.com survey.
-In August 2009, Target announced that they would build and manage a new Target.com platform, independent of Amazon.com.
+In August 2009, Target announced that it would build and manage a new Target.com platform, independent of Amazon.com.
 This new platform was to launch in 2011, in advance of the holiday season.
 Prior to the announcement, Target and Amazon had extended their partnership until 2011.
-In January 2010, Target announced their vendor partners for the re-platforming project.
+In January 2010, Target announced its vendor partners for the re-platforming project.
 These partners include Sapient, IBM, Oracle, Endeca, Autonomy, Sterling Commerce, and Huge, among others.
 The re-platformed Target.com officially launched on August 23, 2011, effectively ending the partnership with Amazon.com.
-Over the last few years, Target has been working to grow their fulfillment strategy via the orders placed through their website.
+Over the last few years, Target has been working to grow its fulfillment strategy via the orders placed through its website.
+In November 2025, Target began offering an app for purchasing items through the ChatGPT chatbot, a service also offered by several other retailers including Walmart, Etsy and Shopify.